By Miranda Dunnam, CCLS – March of Dimes NICU Family Support Program Coordinator

-- Some ideas include: apple slices with peanut butter, juices, granola bars, sandwiches, popcorn, and pre-cut fruit and vegetables.
+- Some ideas include apple slices with peanut butter, juices, granola bars, sandwiches, popcorn, and pre-cut fruit and vegetables.

 Mental Health Tips:

 - Keep a journal.
 Expressing your feelings on paper can help you cope with your emotional changes.
-A journal also strengthens your hope and patience, by reminding you how far you and your baby have come.
+A journal also strengthens your hope and patience by reminding you how far you and your baby have come.

 - Explore your spiritual side.
 It might be helpful to reflect and lean on your spiritual beliefs.
-You may find comfort talking with a pastor, priest, rabbi, minister, or imam.
+You may find comfort in talking with a pastor, priest, rabbi, minister, or imam.
 It is normal for a NICU experience to challenge your religious and spiritual beliefs; however, prayer, meditation, or quiet reflection can help you find emotional strength and hope during this challenging time.
-Woman’s has a chapel on the first floor near the cafeteria and we have chaplains that visit the NICU regularly.
+Woman’s has a chapel on the first floor near the cafeteria and we have chaplains who visit the NICU regularly.

 While these tips are a good starting point, many NICU parents need more.
 NICU parents often need to meet with their own medical provider(s) for postpartum depression and/or postpartum anxiety.
 Any major changes in your feelings or everyday life are worth exploring with your doctor or other healthcare professionals.
 If you find yourself needing additional support, ask your child’s NICU social worker for help finding the right option.